openbase/bco.website/www/user/bcozy.md

 ## Description of GUI Elements
 The GUI is separated into three main parts.
 Additionally, there are small bars on top and on the bottom of the interface.
 The upper bar is designed to show the current time to the user and the lower bar to show some extra information related to the current mouse or touch reference explained in the info bar chapter.
 The main part of the GUI is the room plan that is located in the middle of the screen.
 Actually it is covering the whole interface, so it seems like the two menus on the left and on the right side are floating on top of it.
-The two menus are the main menu on the left side and the Unit-control menu on the right side.
+The two menus are the main menu on the left side and the unit menu on the right side.
 The GUI is designed to be controlled by a mouse or by a simple touchscreen interface.
 Therefore most of the actions are click based and do not require a keyboard.

 ![GUI Overview](/images/bcozy/bcozy_gui_overview.png)